wagga40/Zircolite/README.md

 - **Zircolite** is based on a Sigma backend (SQLite) and do not use internal sigma to "something" conversion
 - **Zircolite** can export results to multiple format with using Jinja [templates](templates) : JSON, CSV, JSONL, Splunk, Elastic, Zinc, Timesketch...

 **Zircolite can be used directly in Python or you can use the binaries provided in [releases](https://github.com/wagga40/Zircolite/releases).**

 **Documentation is [here](https://wagga40.github.io/Zircolite/) (dedicated site) or [here](docs) (repo directory).**

 ## Requirements / Installation

 Python 3.8 minimum is required.
-If you only want to use base functionnalities of Zircolite, you can install dependencies with : `pip3 install -r requirements.txt`.
-But `pip3 install -r requirements.full.txt` is strongly recommanded.
+If you only want to use base functionalities of Zircolite, you can install dependencies with : `pip3 install -r requirements.txt`.
+But `pip3 install -r requirements.full.txt` is strongly recommended.

 The use of [evtx_dump](https://github.com/omerbenamram/evtx) is **optional but required by default (because it is -for now- much faster)**, If you do not want to use it you have to use the `--noexternal` option.
 The tool is provided if you clone the Zircolite repository (the official repository is [here](https://github.com/omerbenamram/evtx)).